microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

-> See comments in Markdown for how to use this spec template

 <!-- The purpose of this spec is to describe a new feature and
 its APIs that make up a new feature in WinUI. -->